DiamondCoder02/Lulu_Femboy/README.md

 - Get both Client ID and Token, copy and paste into the config.json file.
 - (Temporarly you need to have a channel id where it can send one message where it sends a ready message.)
 - If you want you can change the stop password for your desire but it's only used for the stop command( for now).
-- You can select a language with writing the filename you want from the language folder( without the file extension / .json)
 - Invite the bot into the server with this link.
 Replace TEXT with client id: ( https://discord.com/api/oauth2/authorize?client_id=TEXT&permissions=2415930432&scope=bot%20applications.commands )
-- After all this save and run start.bat
+- After all this save and run start.bat ( It will ask you what language you want and how you want to activate commands.
+Recommended: 1.)

 "Easy" language support as usual.
 In config you can kinda see what I plan and how I'm currently holding.

 ### Future (maybe) ideas:
-- [x] Even more 18+
 - [ ] reminder
 - [ ] Music
 - [ ] Better role handling